a-renzini/pygwb/docs/simulator.rst

         ifo.set_strain_data_from_gwpy_timeseries(gwpy.timeseries.TimeSeries(data=ifo.timeseries.value, times=ifo.timeseries.times))
         ifo.duration=params.segment_duration

-To inject a signal in real data, we rely on the ``network`` module, which is instantiated below.
+To inject a signal in real data, we rely on the ``network`` module, for which an object is instantiated below.
 To simulate the data, one calls
 ``set_interferometer_data_from_simulator()`` method (which uses the ``simulator`` module).
 More information on the method can be found
 `here <api/pygwb.network.Network.html#pygwb.network.Network.set_interferometer_data_from_simulator>`_.
-Note that the ``inject_into_data_flag`` is set to ``True``, indicating the data will be injected in real data, and that additional Gaussian colored therefore does not need to be simulated.
+Note that the ``inject_into_data_flag`` is set to ``True``, indicating the data will be injected in real data, and that additional Gaussian colored noise therefore does not need to be simulated, nor injected on top of the signal.

 .. code-block:: python